Last Updated on January 22, 2021 by Celeste

 Yes, you can explore Athens with your baby!
 Athens is a hospitable city and young children are welcome everywhere.
 I have done it and you can do it too!
-Here are some suggestions for experiencing Athens with baby.
-Happy Exploring!
+Here are my favorite things to do in Athens with baby.
+Happy exploring!

 Syntagma Square and the Evzones

 My favourite place to start exploring Athens with baby is at Syntagma Square and the Greek Parliament.
 Baby’s in strollers will admire the pigeons and young kids can run around freely on the square.
 Adults will enjoy the Evzones, or Presidential Guard.
 An elite ceremonial unit at the Tomb of the Unknown Soldier.
 These soldiers change shifts every hour by following a very precise saluting choreography and an incredible synchronization.
 It’s absolutely worth seeing!